 Vaccines: Yes, this is probably what you have already thought of.
-Without having a vaccine in your arm and full immunity from that vaccine, it’s just too much of a risk to you and others to take a vacation.
+Without having a vaccine in your arm and full immunity from that vaccine, it’s just too much of a risk to you and others to travel like you used to.
 That may not be a popular opinion, but unlike many decisions we make in life, this one really can be life or death.
 If you are not fully vaccinated, or sure to be vaccinated, by the time you need to decide about that trip, it should be postponed.
 Health care systems have been strained around the world and they don’t need to be taking care of tourists on top of their own citizens.

 More information on the Vaccines: I’m a biologist.
 I have a geeky attraction to the research that has been churned out about the virus, the vaccines and the effectiveness of the vaccines.
-It is not clear quite yet if the vaccines will outsmart the sneaky variants that are popping up.
-It seems likely things will be fine, but giving the researchers a little more time may be a good idea.
-That is the kind of information I am keeping track of.
+It is only now becoming clear how the vaccines withstand some of the variants.
+That is the kind of information I am keeping track of and you might want to as well.
 You don’t want to be a ‘super spreader’ event.
 Period.

-How the destinations are doing with Covid: It wouldn’t be much of a vacation to find yourself in a two week quarantine on either end of your vacation, so checking those requirements will also be relevant.
+How the destinations are doing with Covid: It wouldn’t be much of a vacation to find yourself in a ten day quarantine on either end of your vacation, so checking those requirements will also be relevant.
 But, more importantly, quarantines are not something to find a way around.
-If there are required quarantines, they are probably justified.
-It’s not the right time for visitors….yet.
-Whether that country is undergoing a surge of virus cases or their medical system is about to blow, I think those limitations are something to respect.
+If there are required quarantines or testing, they are probably justified.
+Whether that country is undergoing a surge of virus cases or their medical system is about to blow are important things to keep track of and the limitations that location sets are something to respect.